-The competition is open to women, and those who identify as women, who are over 16 and live, work or study in Suffolk, and who have not been commercially published up to now.
-We know we have many interesting and talented women writing in Suffolk.
-This is a great opportunity to have your voice heard.
-And it’s free to enter!
+The competition was open to women, and those who identify as women, who are over 16 and live, work or study in Suffolk, and who have not been commercially published up to now.

-The competition is being run jointly with the University of Suffolk, and the judges are
+The competition was run jointly with the University of Suffolk, and the judges were